waffle-empire/CryptoTradeEnv/README.md

 ## TODO
-use Close_raw for actual profit and reward predictions add Close_raw to c++ data processor add binary data reader in datasets util.py file
+use Close_raw for actual profit and reward predictions add Ta-lib indicators to data reader file